SPaci20/airbnb-clone-project/README.md

 5️⃣ Payment Processing
 Handles secure transactions for property bookings.
 It ensures that payments are recorded, tracked, and associated with the correct bookings.

+## API Security
+To protect user data and maintain system integrity, the AirBnB Clone project will implement key security measures:

+Authentication: Verifies user identity through secure methods like JWT, ensuring only authorized users can access the system.

+Authorization: Controls user permissions based on roles (guest, host), preventing unauthorized actions on resources.

+Rate Limiting: Restricts the number of API requests per user to prevent abuse and server overload.

+Data Validation: Ensures all input data is clean and secure, protecting against injection attacks.

+Secure Payments: Handles transactions through encrypted channels, safeguarding sensitive financial data.

+These measures are crucial to protect user accounts, personal information, and payments while keeping the platform reliable and secure.